gitter-badger/dboilerplate3/docs/source/index.rst

 looking for support for django 1.6 or less and python 2.7 please take a look to the original dboilerplate project in `here <https://github.com/clione/dboilerplate>`_

+This documentation should be fairly valid fot both versions of the boilderplate.

 Backend
 -------